Parish History

 War memorials at St George’s

 There are two memorials at St George’s, commemorating the parishioners who died in the First and Second World War respectively.
-Ray Stokes has produced a moving booklet giving details of the men who died during the First World War, which is available for download here.
+Ray Stokes has produced a moving booklet giving details of these men, which is available for download here.

 St. John Fisher, Wellington